Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Disk evolution

 \subsection{Irradiation}

 The outer regions of a disk may be subject to heating due to irradiation from photons coming from the inner disk in addition to viscous heating.
 This is particularly true for parabolic TDEs since for a spinning BH it is a priori likely that the orbital plane of the disrupted star is randomly oriented relative to the spin of the BH.
-The thin accretion disk that forms at late-times around the BH will have its angular momentum aligned with that of the BH at small radii, interior to the warp radius \citep{Natarajan1998}
+The thin accretion disk that forms at late-times around the BH can have its angular momentum aligned with that of the BH at small radii, interior to the warp radius \citep{Natarajan1998}

-where $a$ is the dimensionless spin of the BH.
+where $a$ is the dimensionless spin of the BH and this expression is only valid for $H/R \lesssim \alpha$.
 It is useful to compare the warp radius to a fiducial outer disk radius of $2 r_{t}$ corresponding to a circular orbit with the same specific angular momentum as that of the star (though as we have argued in the Introduction, this may not be a good approximation to the disk angular momentum).
 This yields

 where we have assumed a main sequence star with $R_\star\propto M_\star^{0.8}$.
-Equation (\ref{eq:rd0vsrw}) shows that for BH masses larger than a few $10^7 M_\odot$ it is possible that the bulk of the disk is aligned with the angular momentum of the BH and retains this angular momentum direction as the disk spreads.
-By contrast, for lower mass BHs the bulk of the disk lies exterior to the warp radius and thus spreads in the plane set by the star's initial angular momentum.
-Since this plane is likely highly misaligned with the BH spin, the inner disk can easily irradiate the outer disk, modifying its temperature and emission.
+Equation (\ref{eq:rd0vsrw}) shows that the warp radius is typically larger than the fiducial circularization radius of $2 r_t$.
+However, the relevant comparison is between $r_w$ and the outer disk radius at the time when $H/R \lesssim \alpha$, which is when Bardeen-Petterson alignment begins to operate.
+Since TDE disks will spread significantly prior to reaching $H/R \lesssim \alpha$, the bulk of the disk will plausibly be exterior to the warp radius at late times, thus spreading in the plane set by the star's initial angular momentum.
+Since this plane is highly misaligned with the BH spin, the inner disk can easily irradiate the outer disk, modifying its temperature and emission.